synergy-design-system/synergy-design-system/packages/mcp/README.md

 ### Running the Server

-The MCP server can be started using the `syn-mcp` binary:
+The package ships a `syn-mcp` binary:

 ```bash
 # Run directly